nonefffds/RedirectionPageTemplate/README.md

 * Compact buttons (mighty done)
 * Changing color scheme (might no)
 * floating QR Code after pressing the button (Done)

+## Want statistics?

+Currently there's no way for me to implement that right now, because it requires back-end technologies.
+But you still can use some short-link services that provide statistics for the alternative use.